 You can even set aside two hours during your team retreat for a feedback workshop.
 This can either be a collaborative, peer feedback session, or a one-on-one conversation.
 Learn about the feedback culture in different teams to pick up a model that works for you.

-Your team retreat can also be a time to talk out any challenges and problems that each employee may be facing.
+Your team retreat can also be a time to talk out any challenges and problems.
 This can be a roadblock within a project or even a communication challenge with a fellow team member.

 8. Encourage one-on-one conversations between members